Q&A: Julian Assange and the law

 Since Mr Assange has been in the Ecuadorean embassy in London, Mr Correa and Mr Patino have suggested that Swedish prosecutors could travel to the embassy to meet Mr Assange.

-However, in this case, Swedish prosecutors have been adamant that Mr Assange be present in Sweden for the next stage of proceedings.
+However, until now Swedish prosecutors have refused to go to London, adamant that Mr Assange should be present in Sweden for the next stage of proceedings.

-In November 2014, Sweden's Court of Appeal criticised prosecutors for failing to explore "alternative avenues" to move the investigation forward.
+The prosecutors were criticised in November 2014 by Sweden's Court of Appeal, for failing to explore "alternative avenues" to move the investigation forward.